Graham-Kapowsin High School: Demographics

 49.0% of the students were eligible for free or reduced lunch.

 Academics

-Languages taught at this school include American Sign Language, Spanish, French, German, and Japanese.
+Languages taught at this school include Spanish, French, German, and Japanese.
 AP classes are also offered.

 Athletics

 The GK Eagles are members of the South Division of the South Puget Sound League in Washington's West Central District.

 The 2021 football team finished with an undefeated season and a Class 4A state title.